Ragnarr-Vikingo/TableTennis/README.md

 # TableTennis

-This is my project based upon the unit in Colt Steel's Udemy course for me to practice designa dn code
+This is my project based upon the unit in Colt Steel's Udemy course for me to practice design and code